 You can access “Settings” > “Your Name” banner > “iCloud” > “Manage storage” > “Change Storage Plan” to purchase more storage space.
 You can check the iCloud pricing tiers and get a maximum of 2TB of storage.

-Another option if you don’t want to upgrade your iCloud storage is to delete some iCloud data.
+Another option if you don’t want to upgrade your iCloud storage, delete some iCloud data.
 Here are the steps for checking and deleting your iCloud data.

 Step 1: On your iPad or iPhone, go to “Settings.”